How the Role of the Local Authority is Changing

 Federation is therefore a shared governance structure which provides a basis for extensive school-to-school partnership.
 The constitution of a maintained school-federated governing body reflects the model applying to individual governing bodies.

 Any group that would have been represented on the governing bodies of the individual schools will be represented on the governing body of the federation.

 There are no legal restrictions on which type of schools can establish a federation, although there may be limits on which type of schools can federate with one another.
 Maintained schools are unable to federate with academies.

 What is the process for applying?

-- Schools that are not academies, and do not want to become academies, are able to establish a formal collaborative structure without a change of status.
+Schools that are not academies, and do not want to become academies, are able to establish a formal collaborative structure without a change of status..
 This applies to VA and VC schools as well as community schools.
-However, maintained schools are not able to federate with academies.
+VA and VC schools have to apply to the Diocese Board of Education to request approval.
+Maintained schools, whether primary secondary or special are not able to federate with academies.

 Schools in federations continue to be individual schools and keep their existing character including any religious character.
 They are currently inspected separately.
 As there are two DfE numbers, there are two lump sums of available which allow for additional resources and economy of scale to develop new management structures.